01 of 03

 Coir, (pronounced COY-er) comes from coconuts.
 It's what makes up the fibrous husks of the inner shell of the coconut and is used for all sorts of products, including rugs, ropes, brushes and even upholstery stuffing.
 We're probably most familiar with it as those stiff, scratchy doormats and the fibrous liners used in hanging baskets.
 Coir is very rot resistant, making it perfect for outdoor products.
 It is also becoming increasingly popular as a potting mix and organic soil amendment.

 Coir goes by many names.
-You may find it labeled as coir-peat, coco-peat, coir fibre pith, coir dust and other similar sounding brand names.
+You may find it labeled as coir-peat, coco-peat, coir fiber pith, coir dust and other similar sounding brand names.

 How is Coir Used in Gardening?